Last updated: Dec 05, 2019

 How about getting in touch with your old friends?

-It would be better if you could write down your priorities on paper.
-Maintain a diary to keep track of ideas that might help you define your priorities.
+Write down your priorities on paper.
+Maintain a diary to keep track of ideas that might help you define your preferences.
 Once you’ve clarified your priorities, take some action and don’t be afraid to fail.
 It’s by failing that we learn our lessons.

 For example, I had launched avdheshtondak.com in 2010, and it took me five years to learn my lessons.
 Without those lessons, I could never have succeeded.